NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 *Note: it is a HUGE download.*

+[you may be able to isntall only teh command line tools -- Apple keeps changing its mind]

 After installing XCode, you still need to install the "Command Line Tools".
 XCode includes a new "Downloads" preference pane to install optional components such as command line tools, and previous iOS